Categories > Books > Harry Potter > A Horcrux’s Fate

 He knew that.

 But the memory of it still wouldn’t leave him.
 The pain had seeped into his bones, impossible to shake.
-It was still there inside him.
-He could still feel it.
+It remained there inside him, and he could feel it.

-Only minutes ago, he hadn’t even been fully aware.
-The pain had taken everything and blocked out the world until he couldn’t tell if he was awake.
+He had not even been entirely conscious a few minutes earlier.
+The agony had taken everything and blocked out the world until he couldn’t tell if he was awake.
 He hadn’t known where he was.
 Or who he was.
 Or if he was still alive at all.

 He’d bitten his tongue raw to stop himself screaming.
 Dug his nails into the sofa until they broke.
-Anything—anything—to stay anchored.
-To stay here.
+Anything—anything—to stay anchored and be here.

 Because somewhere in the middle of all that pain, one thought had kept breaking through: